How Much Does a Deep Plane Facelift Cost in Malaysia?

 About Deep Plane Facelift in Malaysia

-Malaysia is an option for deep plane facelift surgery.
+Malaysia is an option for deep plane facelift surgery, with costs ranging from $7,000 to $11,000 (average $8,800).
 The deep plane technique repositions deeper facial structures beneath the SMAS layer for natural-looking results lasting 10-15 years.1 Our directory lists 2 surgeons in Malaysia with credentials, before/after photos, and patient reviews.